AYAHUASCA PRE/POST DIETA

 Avoid energy healing modalities (e.g., Reiki, shamanic work)

-No intense breathwork (e.g., holotropic or any deep process-inducing techniques)
+No intense breath-work (e.g., holotropic or any deep process-inducing techniques)

 *Critical Reminder: